 - CZM Resilience Grant Funds Design Competition for Response to Sea Level Rise in Boston - In October, Boston Mayor Martin J. Walsh launched Boston Living with Water, a design competition for ideas on responding to sea level rise in Boston.
 Funded in part through CZM’s Coastal Community Resilience Grant Program, this two-stage competition seeks submissions that incorporate concepts and strategies, including Living with Water Design principles that will increase Boston’s sustainability and climate change resiliency.
 Selected finalists will further advance location-specific solutions to coastal flood dangers and rising sea levels that are beautiful and replicable.
 For complete competition details, see the Boston Living with Water website.

 - Green Infrastructure for Coastal Resilience Grants - In February, CZM announced a new grant program to support local efforts to reduce or eliminate risks associated with coastal storms, erosion, and sea level rise through natural and nonstructural approaches, called green infrastructure.
-Also part of Governor Deval Patrick’s $50 million investment in comprehensive climate change preparedness initiatives, the Green Infrastructure for Coastal Resilience Grant Program provides funding and technical resources to coastal cities, towns, and nonprofit groups for natural approaches to address coastal erosion and flooding problems.
+Also part of the state’s $50 million investment in comprehensive climate change preparedness initiatives, the Green Infrastructure for Coastal Resilience Grant Program provides funding and technical resources to coastal cities, towns, and nonprofit groups for natural approaches to address coastal erosion and flooding problems.
 Grants can be used for planning, feasibility assessment, design, permitting, construction, and monitoring of green infrastructure projects that use natural approaches instead of hard structures such as seawalls and revetments.
-For more on the announcement, see the EEA press release.
 CZM awarded $2.8 million in funding through two rounds of the Green Infrastructure for Coastal Resilience Grant Program in 2014.
 In May, nine pilot grants were awarded to Barnstable, Brewster, Chilmark, Duxbury Beach Reservation, Gosnold, Martha’s Vineyard Shellfish Group, Newbury, Plymouth, and Scituate.
-For details on the FY 2014 round of grants, see the EEA press release.
 In December, the FY 2015 grants were awarded to Chilmark, Gloucester, Plymouth, Salem, Save Popponesset Bay, Inc., Scituate, and Westport.
-For more information on these grants, see the EEA press release.
 Examples of projects awarded over the first two grant rounds include:

 - Gloucester - $310,000 to restore a coastal floodplain by removing obsolete concrete structures and fill associated with the West Gloucester Water Treatment Plant and create salt marsh using bioengineering techniques.